remykarem/remykarem.github.io/books-src/business-finance-book/src/shariah-laws/riba.md

 Exchange of similar items, but there is a _delay in taking possession_ of one of the itmes before leaving the place of sale (even though no delay was stipulated).

 Applies to ribawi items.

-## Riba qardh

-Riba is forbidden[^1]

-Agreeing to a riba in contract is problematic because you are implicated. borrower, lender, writer, witnesses[^3]

 ### Late payment fee